What Should We Tax?

-For some time a small group of ecological economists has been suggesting that we switch the tax base from income (value added to natural resources by labor and capital), and on to natural resources themselves.
-Value added to resources is something we want more of, so don’t tax it (either at each stage of production as in Europe, or at the final stage as income as in the U.S.).
+For some time, a small group of ecological economists has been suggesting that we switch the tax base from income (value- added to natural resources by labor and capital) to natural resources themselves.
+Value-added to resources is something we want more of, so don’t tax it (either at each stage of production as in Europe or at the final stage as income as in the U.S.).
 The resource throughput, beginning with depletion and ending with pollution (both real costs), is something we want less of in a full world economy, so let’s tax it.
 Even though resources in the ground and waste absorption services are free gifts of nature in the cost of production sense, they are nevertheless increasingly scarce in a full world.
 They need a price to be efficiently allocated and not overused.
-So let’s give them the needed price by taxing them, and use the revenue from the tax (or equivalent cap-auction-trade system) to substitute for the revenue lost from no longer taxing value added.
+So let’s give them the needed price by taxing them, and use the revenue from the tax (or equivalent cap-auction-trade system) to substitute for the revenue lost from no longer taxing value-added.
 The resource tax should be levied at the point of extraction (severance) so that the higher price will stimulate increased efficiency of use at all upstream stages of production, as well as in the final stages of consumption and recycling.
-Also depletion is spatially more concentrated than pollution, so in most cases a depletion tax is easier to monitor than a pollution tax.
+Also, depletion is spatially more concentrated than pollution, so in most cases, a depletion tax is easier to monitor than a pollution tax.

-In addition to this economic argument there is a political one.
+In addition to this economic argument, there is a political one.
 People do not like to see value that they added taxed away.
 They resent it, even while accepting it as necessary to fund public goods.
 But value that no one added, the original in situ value of natural resources and services, many people think should be common property, and most people think should at least be taxed for public purposes.
-If there is popular resentment it is against the resource owners who receive an unearned income (scarcity rent) over and above the value they truly add to the in situ resource by extraction and purification (echoes of Henry George).
-Of course oil and coal companies, and other extractive industries, will resist resource taxation (they currently enjoy government subsidies in addition to scarcity rents!), even though they would be expected to legitimately pass the tax on to consumers to the extent that markets allow.
-It is necessary that consumers, as well as producers, also get the higher price signal and become more efficient and frugal in consumption.
+If there is popular resentment, it is against the resource owners who receive an unearned income (scarcity rent) over and above the value they truly add to the in situ resource by extraction and purification (echoes of Henry George).
+Of course, oil and coal companies and other extractive industries will resist resource taxation (they currently enjoy government subsidies in addition to scarcity rents!), even though they would be expected to legitimately pass the tax on to consumers to the extent that markets allow.
+It is necessary that consumers, as well as producers, also get a higher price signal and become more efficient and frugal in consumption.